fraction/oasis/README.md

-  --host        Hostname for web app to listen on[string] [default: "localhost"] --port        Port for web app to listen on           [number] [default: 3000] --debug       Use verbose output for debugging      [boolean] [default: false] --subdomains  Depth of subdomains of default host        [number] [default: 0]
+  --host        Hostname for web app to listen on[string] [default: "localhost"] --port        Port for web app to listen on           [number] [default: 3000] --debug       Use verbose output for debugging      [boolean] [default: false]
 ```

 ## Installation